microsoft/microbit-robot/botsim/README.md

     - Copy the generated vertices to the chassis' "verts" field.
 14. Reference the texture in your bot's chassis spec
     - Set the chassis' "texture" field to the texture's relative path.
-15. Specify where the (two) wheels are on the chassis
+15. Specify where the (two) wheels are on the chassis, relative to center of chassis
-16. Specify the location of range sensor and line sensors
+16. Specify the location of range sensor and line sensors, relative to center of chassis
 17. Copy over leds section (individual LEDs not supported)
 18. Add bot to botsim/src/bots/index.ts